 Then the University of Michigan enabled him to begin investing in social entrepreneurs with a mission to use their businesses for communities in need.
 Long before most of us had ever heard of impact investing, Robert Kim was realizing it was how he was going to glorify God for others who might never see his glory any other way.

-After graduating with his MBA in finance and entrepreneurship, Robert, on a mission to become an impact investor, made 500+ cold calls looking for a job in this field.
+After graduating with his MBA in finance and entrepreneurship, Robert, launching out on his mission to become an impact investor, made 500+ cold calls looking for a job in this field.
 He found one, but it meant turning down an offer in a non-impact-investing position which offered three times the salary.
 Though he was sitting under a mountain of student debt, he took the smaller offer, believing it was God’s calling for him.
-Not much later, and only five days after he’d proposed to his girlfriend, that impact fund shut down.
+Not much later, and only five days after he’d proposed to his girlfriend, the impact investing fund he was working for closed its doors.
 (She married him anyway.)

 At the time, Robert was really depressed.
 “I said, ‘God, I thought we were in this together.
 I chose the path that paid me less money than I was making before business school.
 I did it because I thought you gave me this calling and encouraged me to pursue this path.’
 There was not a single job for me to find in the impact investing field.”